 In order to repay the principal on the federal loan, federal law imposes a tax increase on employers, which is referred to as the Federal Unemployment Tax Act (FUTA) credit reduction.
 This occurs when a state UI Fund is in deficit for two consecutive years.
 Once this occurs, the state loses 0.3 percent of the FUTA tax credit each year, which is the equivalent of an increase in federal taxes of \$21 per worker per year.
-As a result of the federal loan taken out in response to the Great Recession, California experienced a 0.3 percent loss each year from tax years 2011 through 2017.
-California no longer had an outstanding loan balance after March of 2018.
-As a result, no 2018 or 2019 reduction was assessed.
 Despite a loan balance at the end of 2020, the FUTA tax credit reduction was not assessed in that year as California had not been in deficit for two consecutive years as of January 1, 2020.
-It is currently anticipated that FUTA credit reductions will start occurring for tax year 2022, with the higher federal taxes coming due in January 2023.
+The FUTA credit reductions started occurring for tax year 2022, with the higher federal taxes due in January 2023.
+An estimation of \$423 million in 2023 and \$872 million in 2024 are expected to be collected.